 It does not rejoice about injustice but rejoices whenever the truth wins out.

 Love never gives up, never loses faith, is always hopeful, and endures through every circumstance.1 Corinthians 13:4-7 NLT

 This kind of love believes the best.
 It compares incoming thoughts to what we know, by love, to be true about the person we married.
-It dismisses as not true or not important those imaginations that fail to maintain this view of our wives.
+It dismisses those imaginations that fail to maintain this view of our wives as not true or important.

-We have an incredible power to create as humans and as men and when we do, we are leading in very real and tangible ways.
+We have an incredible power to create as humans and as men; when we do, we lead in very real and tangible ways.

-We experience more love as as give more love.
+We experience more love as give more love.

 How about you?
 Having some trouble burying your wife in the backyard?
 Need some extra hands?

 Beautiful article and spot on.
 If you can’t hold in high regard and appreciate her, how can she ever you?

 The acknowledgement that the perceived version of her is living in a false reality with someone who doesn’t really exist if powerful here.
 For years I told myself a story about who my wife was and it kept me from really being about to see her for who she really is.
 It wasn’t until last year that after 23 years of marriage that I was able to finally drop the mental projection onto her.
 What followed has been a renewed partnership where I can once again be curious about her again.
 Before I was causing my own pain by beating my forehead against a false reality that didn’t exist.